Unwed Mother (novel)

-Unwed Mother is a novel by Gloria D. Miklowitz.
-First published in 1977 by Tempo Books. t was reprinted in 1985.
+Unwed Mother is a novel by Gloria D. Miklowitz, first published in 1977 by Tempo Books.
+It was reprinted in 1985.
 The story deals with a fourteen-year-old girl's pregnancy and her relationship with her baby's father.

-Story
+Plot

 Kathy Sellers is the daughter of lower middle-class parents, living in Los Angeles, California.
 Her mother Helen is on her fourth marriage to Mike, an unemployed man who uses his back as an excuse to avoid work, and living with them are Kathy's 16-year-old twin sisters, Mona and Dona.

 After a sexual encounter with her 18-year-old boyfriend Guy, Kathy learns she is pregnant.
 She is sent to live at St. Anne's, a home for unwed mothers until her delivery, which happens not long after her fifteenth birthday.
 After he initially reacts with outrage, she does extract a promise from Guy (who enters the Army) that he will send for her once he gets settled.
 Despite her regular series of letters to Guy in the military, he doesn't reciprocate.
 Thus, that day never comes for Kathy.

 She gives birth to a baby boy whom she names John.
 She initially decides to give John up for adoption, but changes her mind and tells Miss Ambrose, her social worker, that she wants to try to raise her baby on her own, after Helen tells her she and the family will help raise him.
 She is given an allotment of food stamps and welfare money, which Helen decides to use as a vehicle to move the family into a larger apartment.

 Within a few short months, Kathy begins to mature as a mother, wanting more for her child, and knowing that living with her parents and sisters isn't going to make that possible.
 She begins to explore options of moving into a place of her own, which doesn't sit well with Mike and Helen, who depend on her welfare money to pay for the bigger apartment.